DSorlov/jsFreja/FrejaAPI.md

 <a name="module_freja"></a>

 ## freja
 The Freja module will allow you to interact with the Freja eID API.
 The module is designed to be used in a Node.js environment and will allow you to create authentication and signing requests, as well as manage user information.
-The module is authored by Daniel Sörlöv <daniel@sorlov.com> and is released under the MIT license.
-It is not supported by Freja eID, Verisec or any other entity.
-Use at your own risk.

-**Version**: 1.0.0
+**Version**: 1.0.2

 * [freja](#module_freja)
     * _static_